 The following are fees charged by the Department of Agriculture, Weights and Measures for Verification of Agriculture component of the Farm Worker Housing permit process.
-The Department of Planning and Land Use and other departments will assess their own fees for other components of the Farm Worker Housing process.
+The Department of Planning and Developement Services and other departments will assess their own fees for other components of the Farm Worker Housing process.

 $100.00 Application Fee - This should accompany the initial Application for Verification of Agriculture.
 The Department of Agriculture, Weights and Measures must receive this fee in order to process your application.